netgeak/Cybersecurity-Bootcamp-homework/Week 5/SubmissionFile.md

 #### Critical Analysis Question

 - Why wouldn't you use the options `-x` and `-c` at the same time with `tar`?
+- -c is for create and -x is for extract.
+They would work against eachother.

 ---